Content marketing strategies aren’t something to just post and forget about—they are living entities that must be nurtured and improved over time.

 This is a perfect question to figure out which outlets are making the greatest impact on growing your blog traffic.

-Once again, Google Analytics or similar tracking programs might be able to tell you broader, more objective statistics, but you can use each individual’s answer to this question to qualify the answers to the other questions.
+Once again, Google Analytic or similar tracking programs might be able to tell you broader, more objective statistics, but you can use each individual’s answer to this question to qualify the answers to the other questions about content marketing strategy.

 For example, users who found you through a guest blog on an industry news site might appreciate different subjects than users who found you through a Google search.

-You can then use this information to set up different landing pages, or segment your blog to different inbound streams.
+You can then use this information to set up different first place landing pages, or segment your blog to different inbound streams.

 With this question, you’ll be able to determine the most effective syndication platform for your posts.